aj-medianet/snowdata.org/README.md

 You also need to include a number for the API call limit:
 - api_limit

-As well as gmail credentials that need to line up with the utils.py send_email function:
+As well as gmail credentials that line up with the utils.py send_email function:
 - email_password

 Install the node modules in the dev build after you've installed node and npm